kongyew/greenplum-spark-jdbc/README.md

 ```

 4. Verify JDBC driver is successfully loaded by Spark Shell
 You can follow the example below to verify the JDBC driver.
-The scala repl confirms the driver is accessible by show “res1” result.
+The scala repl confirms the driver is accessible by returning `res1` result.
 ```
 scala> Class.forName("org.postgresql.Driver")
 res1: Class[_] = class org.postgresql.Driver